 ./build.sh zcu102 under

-the folder of each sample, it is recommended to copy the whole directory /workspaces/vitis_ai/vitis_ai_dnndk_samples to ZCU102
+the folder of each sample, it is recommended to copy the whole directory /workspace/mpsoc/vitis_ai_dnndk_samples to ZCU102 board

-board directory /home/root/.
-The users can choose to copy one single DPU hybrid
+directory /home/root/.
+You can choose to copy one single DPU hybrid executable from

-executable from docker container to the evaluation board for running.
-Pay attention that
+docker container to the evaluation board for running.
+Pay attention that the dependent

-the dependent image folder dataset or video folder video should be copied together, and
+image folder dataset or video folder video should be copied together, and the folder

-contains an example of image classification using Caffe ResNet-50 model.
-It reads
+example of image classification using Caffe ResNet-50 model.
+It reads the images

 An object detection example is located under the $dnndk_sample_base/video_analysis directory.
 It